-Dow hits record as energy, bank stocks gain
+US STOCKS-Dow hits record as energy, bank stocks gain

 "Coupled with the ambitious balance sheet reduction plan, monetary policy tightening could prove a larger headwind than anticipated.
 Normalizing monetary policy is a good thing, but the Fed should be careful of the pace."

-Tesla (TSLA.O) rose 2.3 percent after the luxury electric-car maker said it would deliver its mass-market Model 3 sedan to first 30 customers on July 28.
+Tesla rose 2.3 percent after the luxury electric-car maker said it would deliver its mass-market Model 3 sedan to first 30 customers on July 28.

-EQT Corp (EQT.N) rose 2 percent after activist investor Jana Partners disclosed a 5.8 percent stake in the company and urged it to abandon its proposed acquisition of Rice Energy (RICE.N).
+EQT Corp rose 2 percent after activist investor Jana Partners disclosed a 5.8 percent stake in the company and urged it to abandon its proposed acquisition of Rice Energy.
 Rice fell 4.4 percent.